ExWeb3/elixir_ethers_kms/README.md

 # EthersKMS - a KMS Signer for Ethers

-EthersKMS is a signer library for [Ethers](https://github.com/ExWeb3/elixir_ethers) using a Key Management Service such [AWS KMS](https://aws.amazon.com/kms/) apart from the built-in [signers](https://github.com/ExWeb3/elixir_ethers/blob/main/lib/ethers/signer/local.ex) supported by Ethers.
+EthersKMS is a signer library for [Ethers](https://github.com/ExWeb3/elixir_ethers) using a Key Management Service such as [AWS KMS](https://aws.amazon.com/kms/) apart from the built-in [signers](https://github.com/ExWeb3/elixir_ethers/blob/main/lib/ethers/signer/local.ex) supported by Ethers.

 ## Installation